 Tiger shark pups are born with tiger-like stripes on their back and a lightly colored yellow or white belly which allows them to blend in with the environment.
 These stripes fade as the juveniles reach adulthood, which is around 6 to 8 years.

-Tiger sharks are some of the largest predators in the ocean and have few species feed on them.
+Tiger sharks are some of the largest predators in the ocean and have few species that feed on them.
 Some juvenile tiger sharks, however, fall prey to other sharks.
 Humans also fish for tiger sharks.

 Tiger sharks serve as a host for remoras, which are small suckerfish.
 Tiger sharks and remoras share a commensal relationship as the remoras attach to the tiger sharks near the underbelly and use the sharks for transportation and protection.
 Remoras also feed on materials dropped by tiger sharks.
 Recently, copepods, specifically sea louse (Caligus oculicola), have also been discovered around the eyes of tiger sharks in Australia.